Austin Beutner: Government

 On May 1, 2018, the Board appointed Austin Beutner and was met with criticism by United Teachers Los Angeles, who said that Beutner did not have any experience managing a school or a school district.
 In 2019, UTLA authorized a strike against LAUSD that lasted six days.
 About 30,000 teachers strike and only a third of about 500,000 students showed up to school, with the District losing $15 million on the first day.
 The strike ended after a deal between LAUSD and UTLA was reached.

 In 2020, the COVID-19 pandemic had forced the schools to shut down.
-He pushed for the schools to become vaccination sites and for the district to do testing on students and faculty.
 In 2021, Beutner announced that he would step down on June 30.

+In 2025, Beutner filed a lawsuit against LAUSD for allegedly misusing millions of dollars meant to be used for arts education.

 Newspaper ownership

 In March 2013, a group led by Beutner and Eli Broad announced their intent to purchase the Los Angeles Times from its parent Tribune Publishing.
 They were unsuccessful.

 In 2014, Beutner took over as publisher and CEO of the Los Angeles Times when Eddy Hartenstein left to become the non-executive chairman of the board of Tribune Publishing.
 When Tribune Publishing acquired the San Diego Union-Tribune in 2015, Beutner was named its CEO and publisher, as well as CEO of the newly formed California News Group.

 He was fired as publisher and chief executive officer of the Los Angeles Times on September 8, 2015.
 He wrote on Facebook that the dismissal was not voluntary: "I am not departing by choice, nor is this some 'mutual agreement' on my part and Tribune Publishing".
 Beutner's firing was protested by a number of prominent community leaders.
-Media analyst Ken Doctor called Beutner's departure "a small tragedy for American journalism."

-During Beutner's 13 months as publisher, the Times won two Pulitzer Prizes — for cultural criticism and for feature writing — along with other national journalism awards for coverage of the California drought, the plight of Mexican farm workers and other stories.
-The California Newspaper Publishers Association awarded the Times its 2015 general excellence award.

-In 2016, Beutner was invited to speak about the role of the media in homeland security and his experiences in the media and public service at the U.S. Naval Postgraduate School Center for Homeland Defense and Security.
-His keynote address was published in Watermark, the quarterly magazine of the U.S. Naval Postgraduate School – Center for Homeland Defense and Security.